cant89/bitfinex-dashboard/README.md

 ## To do

-- Custom Styling
+- Depth Bars in Order Book
+- Handle multiple subscribes in one Web Socket
 - CI/CD
-- Depth Bars in Order Book
 - Code splitting for Reducers/Sagas

 ## Environment